Scalr/terraform-provider-scalr/docs/resources/scalr_provider_configuration_default.md

 # Resource `scalr_provider_configuration_default`

-Manage defaults or provider configurations for environments in Scalr.
+Manage defaults of provider configurations for environments in Scalr.
 Create and destroy.

 ## Basic Usage